awslabs/kinesis-aggregation/java/KinesisAggregator/README.md

 ### Callback-based Aggregation

-For those that prefer more asynchronous programming models, the callback-based aggregation method involves register a callback function (which can be a Java 8 lambda function) via the `onRecordComplete` function that will be notified when an aggregated record is available.
+For those that prefer more asynchronous programming models, the callback-based aggregation method involves registering a callback function (which can be a Java 8 lambda function) via the `onRecordComplete` function that will be notified when an aggregated record is available.

 A sample implementation of callback-based aggregation is shown below.